 Start by printing your template, I’ve used paper for mine but white cardstock may be better as it’s less likely to become saturated by the paint and will be a bit more durable if you want to keep this craft longer.

 For drawing the angel’s features I used a biro to draw the eyes and mouth and a chalk pen for the cheeks, these are the chalk pens I’ve used although I’m sure that any would be good.
-I would also have used my black chalk pen for the features but it had gone missing!

 The reason why I haven’t used normal felt tips / markers for this is that they’re often not that good for drawing on top of other colors.
-If you’re not sure about your own pens then I’d recommend trying them on a bit of scrap paper first.

-Next is making your handprints.
-We often do a practice run on this first to make sure that my kids are happy with the way it looks and where they want to put their hands.
 For this craft we practiced doing the handprints with her fingers pointing up or down to see what she thought looked bet and as you can see she decided that fingers pointing towards the bottom of the paper was her favourite.

 To get the paint onto your child’s hands you can either pour some paint into a plate or tray and have them pop their hands onto it or paint their hands using a paintbrush which is the option we went for here.

-Another really good option is the ink pads which are designed specifically for hand painting.
 I don’t personally have any of these as we don’t do loads of hand print crafts but I have used them before with my kids at a playgroup and the ones we had there were really good.

 Carefully hold your hands over your angel and make sure that your wings are lined up with the edge of their body before you press your hands down onto the template to make the painted wings.